 How to Query Me

-When I'm open to queries, you should be able to reach me through Query Manager:https://QueryManager.com/ThaisAfonsoI’m currently closed to unsolicited queries to focus on client work and outstanding submissions.
-If I requested your submission in a pitch event, you should still be able to query me through the link I provided.Please, do not try to query me through my email.
-Queries sent to my email will be deleted unread.When I'm open, these are some best practices that can make the process a bit smoother for both author and agent:If there is triggering content in your manuscript, please add warnings to your submission package.
+I’m currently open to queries from all, but as always, I'm super keen on seeing marginalized voices in my inbox.You can query me through Query Manager:https://QueryManager.com/ThaisAfonsoPlease, do not try to query me through my email.
+Queries sent to my email will be deleted unread.Here are some tips that can make the process a bit smoother for both author and agent:If there is triggering content in your manuscript, please add warnings to your submission package.
 I don’t have a maximum word-count for query letters, so you can add any and all content warnings to the end of the letter.
 In addition to CWs, I recommend your query letter feature an industry standard pitch, your bio, and basic information about the manuscript’s word count, title, and potential audience.
-Comps are super welcome, but I don't consider them mandatory.If I requested this submission from a pitch contest, please include a link to the pitch or the text of the pitch.
-If there’s a particular item in my MSWL you think your manuscript fills, I’d love for you to highlight it, but personalization is also not necessary.Please keep the synopsis under two pages.
+Comps are super welcome, but I don't consider them mandatory.
+When included, recent comps are, of course, preferable.
+Two-three years is the current industry standard due to the pandemic.If I requested this submission from a pitch contest, please include a link to the pitch or the text of the pitch.
+If there’s a particular item in my MSWL you think your manuscript fills, I’d love for you to highlight it, but personalization is also not mandatory.
+I assume every author queries me because they feel I'd be a good fit.Please keep the synopsis under two pages.
 A synopsis should be a dry description of the entire plot for the manuscript you’re querying.
 Remember to include the ending.
-And if the book is the first in a series, keep the synopsis to the book you’re submitting for consideration.Don’t worry about mistakes.
+It's not a spoiler.
+There's no need to put a spoiler tag in.
+And if the book is the first in a series, keep the synopsis to the book you’re submitting for consideration.Finally, don’t worry about mistakes!
 I give equal consideration to all queries.It is my goal to respond to every query.
 If you don’t receive a response within three months, please feel free to follow up on your query.
 However, a lack of response after that amount of time does not mean an automatic pass.
 It simply means I’ve fallen behind.
 I apologize in advance, and I promise there’ll be a response (but again, feel free to nudge if it’s been a while or you have an offer of representation).I am grateful for all queries and submissions, so thank you for considering me.PLEASE NOTE: I am also a freelance editor.
 If I’ve done paid editorial work for you or if you donated a critique for a marginalized author, I will not be able to represent you.

 Contact